OpenNebula/addon-storpool/README.md

 Once configured, the StorPool image datastore can be used as a backend for disk images.

 Non-persistent images are StorPool volumes.
 When you use a non-persistent image for a VM the driver creates a new temporary volume and attaches the new volume to the VM.
 When the VM is destroyed, the temporary volume is deleted.

+When the StorPool driver is enabled for System datastore the context ISO image and the volatile disks are placed on StorPool volumes.
+In this case on the disk is kept only VM configuration XML and the RAM dumps during migrate, suspend etc.